adaptlearning/adapt-contrib-trickle/README.md

 ``_onChildren``
 -------
 Used when an article should set trickle on all child blocks rather than trickle on the article.
+Set to ``false`` to on the article to use trickle at article level.

 ``_button``
 -------